 Diabetes is a chronic disease and affects 10% of Singapore’s population.
 That’s around 1 in 10 people.

 One of the leading causes of blindess, diabetic retinal eye disease (retinopathy) has made notoriety for being more common in patients in proportion to the duration and severity of their diabetes.

 Patients with both type I and type II Diabetes are at risk of developing diabetic retinopathy.
 The good news is that most cases can be prevented and controlled with early detection and prompt treatment.

 How can I diagnose Diabetic Retinopathy?

 Regular annual eye checks are very important.
-Early diabetic retinopathy is usually asymptomatic and thus often not diagnosed.
-However, it can be easily treated and blindness can be prevented.
-Often, when the patient experiences some symptoms, the diabetic retinopathy may be in the late stages or complicated with other conditions eg. cataract, glaucoma.
+Early diabetic retinopathy usually has no symptoms and may not cause blurring of vision.
+They are thus often not diagnosed.
+However, early changes can be easily treated and blindness can be prevented.
+Often, when the patient experiences some symptoms, (e.g blurring or distortion in vision), diabetic retinopathy may already be in the late stages or complicated with other conditions e.g. cataract, glaucoma.
 At this stage, treatment is still possible but recovery may be limited.

 - Control blood sugar levels with regular blood sugar and HbA1c monitoring

 - Exercise regularly